-After the grains, seeds and beans make up the majority of the top foods.
-When it comes to just about any amino acid, legumes are always one of the best vegan sources.
+- Seeds – After the grains, seeds make up the majority of the top foods.
+When it comes to just about any amino acid and several vitamins and minerals, seeds are always one of the best vegan sources.
 They should be a staple of most vegan diets, especially if you’re an athlete.

 - Nuts – Just about all nuts have a respectable amount of protein overall and tryptophan.
 Pistachios, peanuts, cashews, and almonds are all near the top of the list in terms of amount per 100 grams.